raven-bootcamp/week3-homework-pword-gen/README.md

 It us up to us to ensure we meet the following Acceptance Criteria.

 ## Explanation
 When doing this homework, I felt that the proposed solution was very clunky and not well designed.
-This might be a deliberate choice, but I strongly felt that a series of browser input boxes was not a very user-friendly way of gathering the choices from the user.
+This might be a deliberate choice from when the task was originally designed, but I strongly felt that a series of browser input boxes was not a very user-friendly way of gathering the choices from the user.

 As a result, I added elements to the page of the original design to now include a linked slider and input box to select your password's length, and some checkboxes to select your choice for uppercase, numeric and special characters.